escapegameibk/host/README.md

 is reset and may only be re-triggered from the very beginning.
 Triggeres are not checked during initialisation.
 A trigger requires a device, register and target to be specified.
 The target is written to the device at the specified register.

+## Hints

+Hins are, well obviously, meant to help the players.
+The global field "hints" is a 2-dimensional array.

 # ERRATA
 ## Raspberry Pi